green-party-dublin-central/nh-web/site/content/post/consultative-forum-on-international-security-policy.md

 ---
-title: Consultative Forum on International Security Policy
+title: Submission to Consultative Forum on International Security Policy
 date: 2023-07-05T10:04:22.979Z
 description: Neasa recently attended the Consultative Forum on International Security Policy, the purpose of which was to discuss Ireland’s foreign and